graphcommerce-org/graphcommerce/docs/contributing.md

   <figcaption>Select 'patch' or 'minor' when running `yarn changeset`</figcaption>
 </figure>

-### Determining mergability of your pull request
+### Merge checklist for your pull request

 - Code must pass the CI checks.
-- Code must be formatted with prettier.
+- Code must be formatted with prettier
+- Changeset is available
-- Eslint must not report any errors in the changed files.
+- Eslint must not report any errors in the changed files
-- Eslint should not give any warnings in the changed files.
+- Eslint should not give any warnings in the changed files
 - Lingui translations must be [generated](https://www.graphcommerce.org/docs/framework/translations#generating-translation-files-with-all-translations)
-  and translated.
+  and translated
-- Changes made to `examples/magento-graphcms` should be kept to a minimum, because every change made here must be applied by every developer upgrading a GraphCommerce project.
+- Changes made to `examples/magento-graphcms` should be kept to a minimum, because every change made here must be applied by every developer upgrading a GraphCommerce project
   - Extract code changes made and move them into packages where possible.
   - Stylistic only changes usually aren't prefered, less changes often is better.